bgilbert/nes.skel/README.md

-# "Hello world" for the NES
+# Hello World for the NES

 This is a simple skeleton project for the Nintendo Entertainment System.